coinbase/salus/docs/scanners/semgrep.md

 ### Specifying path to Semgrep YAML config

-In salus.yaml, you can specify a semgrep rule with a path to a [Semgrep config file](https://github.com/returntocorp/semgrep/blob/develop/docs/configuration-files.md).
+In salus.yaml, you can specify a set of semgrep rules with a path to a [Semgrep config file](https://github.com/returntocorp/semgrep/blob/develop/docs/configuration-files.md).
 You **must** specify

 * `config` - a full Semgrep config file
 * Either `required: true` or `forbidden: true`